TOUR DESCRIPTIONS:

 • The first section of the new Brooklyn Bridge Park, which encompasses 1.2 miles along the Brooklyn waterfront

-From flashy district of vaudeville, minstrel shows and operettas, to raucous saloons, bare-knuckle boxing, and Skid Row, the still-changing Bowery has seen it all.
+From gaudy district of vaudeville, minstrel shows and operettas, to raucous saloons, bare-knuckle boxing, and Skid Row, the still-changing Bowery has seen it all.

 Rural to the 1800s, the street evolved into a flashy entertainment district for the working class.
 During the Civil War the Bowery was a center of New York's theatrical life.
 Here vaudeville began and minstrel shows became popular.
 H.M.S.
 Pinafore and the stage version of Uncle Tom's Cabin debuted on the Bowery.
 By the 1870s raucous saloons combined socializing and bare-knuckled boxing for entertainment.
 Though the street's fortunes declined, its venues at the turn of the last century were the early training grounds for such greats as Irving Berlin, Eddie Cantor, and George M. Cohan.